Alecerzea/OS-Install-Scripts/README.md

 Additionally, I employ [Chris Titus Tech Wintool](https://github.com/ChrisTitusTech/winutil) to overkill a bit of it as well, I also used [NTLite](https://www.ntlite.com/) to create a Windows iso to get an account that doesn't need a Microsoft account to install it.

+I also apply some of the commands from [Windows Hardening Sciprts](https://github.com/atlantsecurity/windows-hardening-scripts/tree/main) from Atlant Security.

 # Linux Configuration
 My Linux setup is based on vanilla distributions, which I modify to my liking.
 I use a combination of scripts from [trafotin's os-install-scripts](https://gitlab.com/trafotin/os-install-scripts) and my own custom scripts.